timlefkowitz/timlefkowitz/README.md

 ---

-Help-Tank was designed as a Veteran Help Tank, Where people in need can open the app and see resources based on their location.
+Help-Tank was designed as a Veteran Help Tank, People in need can open the app and see resources based on their location.
 This app is still currently under development.
 ![Header](https://live.staticflickr.com/65535/51260776675_25594116e1.jpg)
 ![Header] ()